-Poorly executed website design is the reason I left my midsize law firm 10 years ago when I founded crowdspring (where 210,000+ designers and namers from around the world help law firms, attorneys, startups and businesses with logo design, web design, graphic design, and company naming).
+Poorly executed website design is the reason I left my midsize law firm 10 years ago when I founded crowdspring (where 220,000+ designers and namers from around the world help law firms, attorneys, startups, and businesses with logo design, website design, graphic design, and company names).

 Large firms spend hundreds of thousands of dollars on their brands and often, tens of thousands of dollars and sometimes hundreds of thousands of dollars on website design.

-Smaller firms don’t have a budget that size.
+Smaller firms don’t have a budget of that size.

 The truth is that you can get a great website design for much less (web design projects on crowdspring start at just $899).